travigd/WebIO.jl/docs/src/index.md

 w = Widget()
 ```

-A widget object acts as a container for communication.
+A widget object acts as a container for communication (more details below).
 To exchange values between JavaScript and Julia, we also need to add `Observable` objects to the widget.
 This can be done by passing the widget, and an identifier for the observable (as string) and a default value to the `Observable` constructor:

 ```julia
 obs = Observable(w, "rand-value", 0.0)